bigbridge-nl/product-import/doc/design-considerations.md

 I try to keep the memory footprint of the importer small and of constant size.
 The number of products to be imported should not be limited by the importer.
 All product and feedback data is released once a batch is processed.

+### Maximum query size

+This library creates long queries.
+This reduces the overhead of query transportation, interpretation and execution.
+We must take care that the query does not become too large.
+Each query must not exceed 1 MB, a standard MySQL maximum query size.

 ### Nice to know

 * When concatenating sets of values "(a, b, c)" "(d, e, f)" etc, implode(", ", $values) is faster than just string concatenation, even though an array of 1000 items needs to be created